bmancini55/building-lightning/src/app2/part8.md

 ## Exercise: Run the Application!

-You should be able to run the `npm start` from the command line to start the application!
+You should be able to run the `npm run watch` from the root of the application to start it.
+You can now browse to http://192.168.0.1:8001 and try out the game!